Patritumab Deruxtecan (U3-1402) in Unresectable Locally Advanced or Metastatic Breast Cancer (ICARUS BREAST)

 7. Cardiac arrhythmia requiring antiarrhythmic treatment

-Participants with a history of Hepatitis C infection will be eligible for enrollment only if the viral load according to local standards of detection, is documented to be below the level of detection in the absence of anti-viral therapy during the previous 12 weeks (ie, sustained viral response according to the local product label but no less than 12 weeks, whichever is longer)
+1. History of hepatitis C infection eligible if the HCV viral load is below the level of detection in the absence of antiviral therapy during the previous 4 weeks

-• Female participant who is pregnant or breastfeeding or intends to become pregnant during the study
+• Female patient who is pregnant or breastfeeding or intends to become pregnant during the study.

-• Participants with any psychological, familial, sociological or geographical condition potentially hindering compliance with the study protocol procedures and follow-up schedule Participants under guardianship or deprived of his liberty by a judicial or administrative decision or incapable of giving its consent.
+• Patient with any psychological, familial, sociological or geographical condition potentially hindering compliance with the study protocol procedures and follow-up schedule.

 • Participation in another clinical trial evaluating an experimental drug (except non-interventional research